casper-network/docs/source/docs/casper/design/casper-design.md

 ### Purses and Accounts {#tokens-purses-and-accounts}

-All [accounts](#accounts-head) on the Casper system have a purse associated with the Casper system mint, which we call the _main purse_.
+All [accounts](#accounts-head) on the Casper system have a purse associated with the Casper system mint, called the _main purse_.
 However, for security reasons, the `URef` of the main purse is only available to code running in the context of that account (i.e. only in payment or session code).
 Therefore, the mint's `transfer` method which accepts `URef`s is not the most convenient to use when transferring between account main purses.
 For this reason, Casper supplies a [transfer_to_account](https://docs.rs/casper-contract/latest/casper_contract/contract_api/system/fn.transfer_to_account.html) function which takes the public key used to derive the identity key of the account.
 This function uses the mint transfer function with the current account's main purse as the `source` and the main purse of the account at the provided key as the `target`.

 ### The Casper Mint Contract {#mint-contract}

 The Casper *mint* is a system contract that manages the balance of *motes* within a Casper network.
 These motes are used to pay for computation and bonding on the network.
 The mint system contract holds all motes on a Casper network, but maintains an internal ledger of the balances for each Account's _main purse_.
 Each balance is associated with a `URef`, which acts as a key to instruct the mint to perform actions on that balance (e.g., transfer motes).
-Informally, we will refer to these balances as _purses_ and conceptually represent a container for motes.
+Informally, these balances are referred to as _purses_ and conceptually represent a container for motes.
 The `URef` is how a purse is referenced externally, outside the mint.

 The `AccessRights` of the URefs permissions model determine what actions are allowed to be performed when using a `URef` associated with a purse.